AVSimulation/SCANeR-Quick-Starts/Pages/HT_Install_SCANeR_studio/HT_Install_SCANeR_studio.md

 # How to install SCANeR

-This guide walks you through the installation process for SCANeR studio.
+This guide walks you through the installation process for SCANeR.

 ## Pre-requisites

 If you don't have a *SCANeR studio installer* yet, check out [Download the evaluation version of SCANeR](../HT_Download_Trial_SCANeR/HT_Download_Trial_SCANeR.md).

-The installation of SCANeR studio requires full administrator rights.
+The installation of SCANeR requires full administrator rights.

 ## Install SCANeR

-* Launch SCANeR studio installer ```SCANeRstudio-202X.XrXX.exe```
+* Launch SCANeR studio installer ```SCANeRstudio-202X.XrXX_Trial.exe ```

-> **Note:** If you are using the trial version, please unzip ```SCANeRstudio-202X.XrXX_Trial.exe.zip``` to find the SCANeR studio installer.

 ![Installer: Welcome](./assets/i1.PNG)